 A recent case of this cat and mouse game involves the modern trend of hiding in the volatile memory (sometimes called a "File-less Attack") which has been very successful in eluding anti-virus and hunters alike.
 Infocyte provides our customers with unique, advanced techniques for scalable volatile memory analysis, which makes the process for finding in-memory threats much easier and exponentially more effective at scale.
 But as with anything in security, human ingenuity will find a way.
 Below are three such techniques that red teams and real-world attackers recently released to hide better in memory.

-In this two part post, we'll look at three of the latest techniques that have surfaced to thwart advanced memory scanning techniques, such as those used by Infocyte.
+In this post we'll look at three of the latest techniques that have surfaced to thwart advanced memory scanning techniques, such as those used by Infocyte.
 In a follow-up post we'll talk about advances made by Infocyte to make scaled memory analysis more robust and difficult to counter.

 1. Reduced Memory Protections